 If you are going to be using your unit even a few times a year, it follows that it should be easy to access in a convenient location.
 This includes appropriate loading and unloading areas, ideally protected from the weather.
 Upper levels should have lift access.
 As an example, Nesta has free trolleys available for use, as well as stacking units and lifts on each site.

 Don’t fear size selection!
-Most self storages have size guides available, such as this one [link].
+Most self storages have size guides available (you can see Nesta’s here).
 These are made to make your choice easier by laying out all the options.
-You can also inquire at your self storage to find out about sizes and prices to best suit your needs.
-You may also want to check about flexibility on this point.
-Stores may provide flexible terms, so that you can always switch or upgrade your unit size depending on needs that may arise after you’ve made your first booking.
+You can also inquire at your self-storage to find out about sizes and prices to best suit your needs.
+It is a good idea to check about flexibility on this point.
+Nesta provides flexible terms so that you can always switch or upgrade your unit size depending on needs that may arise after you’ve made your first booking.

 Get to know the staff onsite